skx/nanoexec/README.md

 In brief:

-* There is a central host creates a queue through which commands can be broadcast.
+* There is a central host which creates a queue through which commands can be broadcast.
 * There are an arbitrary number of listeners, which subscribe to the master-queue.
    * When a message is seen for the current host it will be executed.